 4+1 Program Overview

 In this program students can obtain a Bachelor of Science degree in Mechanical or Industrial Engineering as well as a Master of Science degree in Mechanical Engineering, Industrial Engineering, or Engineering Management within a five-year time frame.
 The B.S. and M.S. degrees offered through this program are identical to the individual B.S. and M.S. degrees offered by the MIE Department.
 The combined five-year program enables students to obtain these degrees in less time than would be required when pursuing them independently, and can help students boost their salary when entering the workforce.
-In addition, the 4+1 program offers a fast-track process for admission to the Graduate School by waiving the otherwise required GRE scores, letters of reference, statement of purpose, and application fee.
+In addition, the 4+1 program offers a fast-track process for students with a GPA over 3.5 for admission to the Graduate School by waiving the otherwise required GRE scores, letters of reference, statement of purpose, and application fee.

 Note: Because of Covid-19 situation, if a senior takes a 500 level course P/F and gets a P, it will automatically also count as a SAT graduate course and be double counted for the MS degree.

 To manage all the required courses* for the B.S. and M.S. degrees in five years, students should consider the following provisions:

 - Two additional graduate-level courses (500 or 600 level) may be taken during the first four years (typically the senior year), to be later transferred into the M.S. program.
 These two courses can also be counted towards the B.S. degree i.e. they can be “double-counted."
 With this provision, eight courses need to be taken during the fifth year in the M.S. program.

 - Two online or independent study courses may be taken during the summer between the fourth and fifth years.
 With this provision, eight courses need to be taken during the fifth year in the M.S. program.

 - The above two provisions may be combined to require six lecture-based courses during the fifth academic year in the M.S. program.